followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/99 How To/Add DevExtreme to an ASP.NET Core Angular Application.md

 1. Open the ClientApp\src\app\app.module.ts file and import modules that contain individual DevExtreme widgets or a module containing all the DevExtreme widgets and related utilities:

         // Imports all the DevExtreme widgets
-        import { DevExtremeModule } from 'devextreme-angular';
+        import { DevExtremeModule } from "devextreme-angular";

         // Imports an individual widget
-        // import { DxDataGridModule } from 'devextreme-angular';
+        // import { DxDataGridModule } from "devextreme-angular";

         @NgModule({
             ...